E-Sh4rk/TypeInference/random.md

 - Record: must remove the field l before merging for the u_l and r_l cases?

 - Record: In the definiton of record\l operator, should require that t <= {l=Any ..}

+- Improvement of the worra operator implementation

+- Left App case not correct